DallanQ/citadels/QA.md

 [confused-with-2-player-rules](https://boardgamegeek.com/thread/102907/confused-with-2-player-rules)

-> In a 2 player game, do the 2 characters I have build a serperate city each , or do they gang up and build a city between themselves?
+> In a 2 player game, do the 2 characters I have, build a serperate city each , or do they gang up and build a city between themselves?

 Both characters help you toward building a city.

 [the-king-card-during-setup](https://boardgamegeek.com/thread/645710/the-king-card-during-setup)

+> Can somebody tell me the significant role that the King card plays (if necessary at all) during setup?

+The king determines the starting player for choosing the characters next round.
+If you did not include the King, then you WOULD have the static situation that the same person will continue to be king and continue to draw first.
+By forcing the king to be in the mix, another player can then take it in order to choose his role first next time.

+So the King is a key component in the flow of the game.

 [obispo-y-condotiero](https://boardgamegeek.com/thread/989459/obispo-y-condotiero)